common-voice/CorporaCreator/README.rst

 Language Independent Cleaning
 ``````````````````````````````

-To correct these problems we outfitted ``create-corpora`` with a common plugin `common.py`_ that is responsible for cleaning sentences in a language independent manner.
+To correct these problems we outfitted ``create-corpora`` with a plugin `common.py`_ that is responsible for cleaning sentences in a language independent manner.
 For example, if a sentence contains HTML fragments, then the HTML fragments would be removed by `common.py`_.

 The processing of `common.py`_ is done in the method: